Becoming an Independent Contractor

 Don't forget to consider other taxes:

-When you have selected a business name, don't rush out and buy business cards and stationery yet.
+When you have selected a business name, hold off on buying business cards and stationery for a bit.
 First, check to be sure no one else is using that name.
 You may want to register your business name with your state, or you may want to consider trademarking the name if it is unique.

 Getting a business checking account also establishes your credibility with vendors and suppliers.
-For yourself, it helps you keep those business and personal transactions separate to make it easier to see how your business is doing and to create your business tax return at tax time.
+For yourself, it helps you keep your business and personal transactions separate to make it easier to see how your business is doing, to create your business tax return at tax time, and keep the data separate for your business financial statements.

 If you want to claim business tax deductions for your business expenses on your business tax return, you will need to keep good records.
 Here's a simple five-step system for business recordkeeping:

-- First, set up easy ways to capture the information on each business transaction, both income and expenses.
+- First, set up easy ways to capture the information on each business transaction, both income and expenses, such as a point-of-sale system and bookkeeping software.

 - Then, check periodically to make sure you have all the information on each transaction and that it's complete and correct.

-- Record all transactions in some kind of accounting system (online or desktop) at least once a month.
+- Record all transactions in your accounting system (online or desktop) at least once a week.

 - Consolidate and review all the information, using financial reports, like a profit and loss statement and balance sheet.